Projective Anosov representations, convex cocompact actions, and rigidity: Introduction

 Guichard and Wienhard proved the following connection between general Anosov representations and projective Anosov representations.

 \begin{theorem}[{Guichard-Wienhard~\cite[Section 4]{GW2012}}] Suppose $G$ is a semisimple Lie group with finite center and $P \leq G$ is a parabolic subgroup.
-Then there exist a finite dimensional real vector space $V_0$ and an irreducible representation $\phi_0:G \rightarrow \PSL(V_0)$ with the following property: if $\Gamma$ is a word hyperbolic group and $\rho:\Gamma \rightarrow G$ is a Zariski dense representation with finite kernel, then the following are equivalent: \begin{enumerate} \item $\rho$ is $P$-Anosov, \item $\phi_0 \circ \rho$ is projective Anosov. \end{enumerate} \end{theorem}
+Then there exist a finite dimensional real vector space $V_0$ and an irreducible representation $\phi_0:G \rightarrow \PSL(V_0)$ with the following property: if $\Gamma$ is a word hyperbolic group and $\rho:\Gamma \rightarrow G$ is a representation, then the following are equivalent: \begin{enumerate} \item $\rho$ is $P$-Anosov, \item $\phi_0 \circ \rho$ is projective Anosov. \end{enumerate} \end{theorem}

 \begin{remark} Proofs of this theorem can also be found in~\cite[Section 3]{GGKW2015} and~\cite[Subsection 2.3]{BCLS2015}. \end{remark}